shekar-ym/AWS-DVA-C01-Course/README.md

 # ECS, EKS, Fargate - Docker in AWS

   Docker
-  1.Software development platform to deploy apps 2.Apps are packaged as containers that can run on any OS (Docker daemon) 3.Docker images are stored in Docker registry
+  1. Software development platform to deploy apps
+  2. Apps are packaged as containers that can run on any OS (Docker daemon)
-    Public repo : Docker Hub
+  3. Docker images are stored in Docker registry Public repo : Docker Hub
     Private repo: Amazon ECR
-  4.Many containers running on same host ==> shares the host resources.
+  4. Many containers running on same host ==> shares the host resources.
   5. Dockerfile ==> build ==> Docker image ==> Docker container
   6. Docker images can be stored in Docker Hub or ECR (push or pull)

   Docker Containers Managaement
-    1.ECS
+    1. ECS
-    2.Fargate: Amazon's Serverless platform
+    2. Fargate: Amazon's Serverless platform
-    3.EKS Amazon's managed K8s (open source)
+    3. EKS Amazon's managed K8s (open source)

   ECS Clusters
     1. Are logical grouping of EC2 instances